2 Teens Suffer Severe Burns After Crashing Maserati On I-80 Near Truckee

 Officers say the boy suffered severe burns but got out of the wreck on his own.
 The 15-year-old girl also managed to get out but collapsed in front of the burning car.

-An off-duty officer form the Redwood City Police Department happened to pass by and immediately went to help.
-The officer was able to drag the girl to safety as the car became fully engulfed in flames.
+That’s when off-duty officer Matt Cydzik from the Redwood City Police Department happened to pass by and immediately went to help.
+The officer was able to drag the girl to safety as the car became engulfed in flames.

+“He grabbed her and pulled her to the shoulder away from the flames,” Officer Jennings said.

+CBS13 spoke to officer Cydzik, who says he was at the right place at the right time.